Grand Duke Michael Alexandrovich of Russia: Arrest

 Michael returned to Gatchina and was not permitted to return to his unit or to travel beyond the Petrograd area.
 On 5 April 1917, he was discharged from military service.
 By July, Prince Lvov had resigned as Prime Minister to be replaced by Alexander Kerensky, who ordered ex-Emperor Nicholas removed from Petrograd to Tobolsk in the Urals because it was "some remote place, some quiet corner, where they would attract less attention".
 On the eve of Nicholas's departure, Kerensky gave permission for Michael to visit him.
 Kerensky remained present during the meeting and the brothers exchanged awkward pleasantries "fidgeting all the while, and sometimes one would take hold of the other's hand or the buttons of his uniform".
 It was the last time they saw each other.

 On 21 August 1917, guards surrounded the villa on Nikolaevskaya street where Michael was living with Natalia.
 On the orders of Kerensky, they were both under house arrest, along with Nicholas Johnson, who had been Michael's secretary since December 1912.
 A week later, they were moved to an apartment in Petrograd.
-Michael's stomach problems worsened and, with the intervention of British ambassador Buchanan and foreign minister Mikhail Tereshchenko, they were moved back to Gatchina in the first week of September.
+Michael's stomach problems worsened and, with the intervention of British ambassador George Buchanan and foreign minister Mikhail Tereshchenko, they were moved back to Gatchina in the first week of September.
 Tereshchenko told Buchanan that the Dowager Empress would be allowed to leave the country, for Britain if she wished, and that Michael would follow in due course.
 The British, however, were not prepared to accept any Russian Grand Duke for fear it would provoke a negative public reaction in Britain, where there was little sympathy for the Romanovs.